-All tutors are also expected to complete a four session comprehensive, professional training regimen.
-6 hours of live training, plus another hour and a half for orientation.
-This is a commitment of 7.5 hours of in person training, and 4 hours of supplemental training for a total of 11.5 hours of training over the course of the Fall semester.
-If you have prior tutoring or teaching experience, only 4.5 hours of live training are required.
+All tutors are also expected to complete a three session comprehensive, professional training regimen.
+3 hours of live training, plus another hour and a half for orientation.
+This is a commitment of 4.5 hours of live training, over the course of the Spring semester.

-Training days will be determined based on your schedule and that of the Tutor Training Coordinators.
+Training days will be determined based on your schedule and that of the Tutor Trainer's.

 CT's tutoring program has been successful in helping students gain access to support that they otherwise would not have received, given their limited time spent on campus.
 Having a tutor in the class early in the semester will allow us to employ strategies to reduce withdrawals and student failure rates.
 Your work with us would help the students’ overall subject area performance, and help us improve this educational support model, reaching more students and departments with comprehensive academic support.